Might and Magic VIII: Day of the Destroyer: Quest system

 In typical Might and Magic fashion, the game is fairly non-linear, so quests can be completed at the player's own leisure, though the completion of storyline quests is essential for progression.
-Dialog, lore and exploration are important to progression in the game, with some dungeons involving relevant puzzles.
+Dialogue, lore and exploration are important to progression in the game, with some dungeons involving relevant puzzles.
 In addition, side quests and dungeons can warrant rewards if completed, but are not vital to the main storyline.
 Also, promotion quests can increase the capabilities of particular classes of character.

 Like Might and Magic VII, the game includes a system of choices which affect fundamental aspects of gameplay.
-Throughout the course of the storyline, the player is given opportunities to side with either dragons or dragon hunters, and either sun priests or necromancers.
-This choice is permanent and affects several quests, NPC reactions and available recruitable characters.
-However, unlike its prequel, the game's ending sequence is not affected by the outcome of these choices.
+Throughout the course of the storyline, the player is given opportunities to side with either Dragons or Dragon Hunters, and either Sun Priests or Necromancers.
+These choices are permanent and affect several quests, NPC reactions and available recruitable characters.
+However, unlike its predecessor, which has two different endings based on which of the two in-game factions the player aligned with, neither side of the conflicts in VIII is labelled Good or Evil, and the game's ending sequence is not affected by the outcome of these choices.